unahouExosite/docs/scripting/README.md

 ## Exosite Lua Scripting API

-Exosite's OnePlatform can run Lua scripts on your behalf.
+Exosite's One Platform can run Lua scripts on your behalf.
 These scripts have a rich set of capabilities and may be used to offload processing from your device.